 CBD works as an “agonist,” binding to our cellular walls where the cannabinoid receptors live.
 If you picture these receptors as locks, then agonists are like the keys.
-Think of our body like the Pont des Arts “love lock” bridge of Paris and cannabis has the power to interact with all of the different kinds of locks there.
+Think of our body like the Pont des Arts “love lock” bridge of Paris.
+Cannabis has the power to interact with all of the different kinds of locks there.
 Some of the other receptors include Vanilloid receptors, for pain modulation; Adenosine receptors, which aid the sleep-wake cycle; and Serotonin receptors, which help with mood and stress management.

 Most of what CBD affects are the cell receptors that make up the endocannabinoid system (ECS).
-Besides having many jobs – neuroprotection, stress recovery, immune balance, and homeostatic regulation—the ECS is one of the most interesting neurotransmitter systems in nature.
-It consists of heavily-concentrated receptors along the central nervous system while others are found around major organs – from our skin to our digestive tract.
+The ECS has many jobs – neuroprotection, stress recovery, immune balance and homeostatic regulation.
+Additionally, the ECS is one of the most interesting neurotransmitter systems in nature.
+It consists of heavily-concentrated receptors along the central nervous system, while others are found around major organs – from our skin to our digestive tract.
 But CBD’s influence doesn’t end there.
 The homeostasis that CBD creates can ultimately affect things like pain perception, sleep, immune function, mood, memory, motor control, reproduction, and neurological disorders.
-Therefore, CBD is a polypharmacological referring to how it influences different endo-biological pathways at once.
-This characteristic of CBD makes it complex, exciting, and also very challenging to study.
+Therefore, CBD is a polypharmacological.
+This refers to how it influences different endo-biological pathways at once.
+This characteristic of CBD makes it complex, exciting and also very challenging to study.

-Scientists are frustrated by the barriers they must leap over to conduct necessary studies into marijuana’s potential therapeutic benefits and risks; one of them being CBD’s legal status.
+Some scientists are frustrated by the barriers they must leap to conduct necessary studies into marijuana’s potential therapeutic benefits and risks; one of them being CBD’s legal status.
 Many strains of “medical marijuana” are found to have a significant variety of the ratios of CBD to THC.
 In the eyes of the law, it is the amount of ∆9-THC that chemically determines whether the plant is considered hemp, or marijuana.
-So, even though the cannabidiol found in both hemp and marijuana is the same, the legal definition of each type is not.
+Cannabidiol found in both hemp and marijuana is the same.
+However, the legal definition of each type is not.
 Thankfully cannabis laws all over the world are gradually easing up.
 With this in mind, hopefully new studies will emerge in the coming years.
 There is still a lot of light to be shed on how CBD works and its true potential as medicine.